Thomas F. O'Higgins: The killing of his father and his brother

 On 11 February 1923, his father was killed by the Anti-Treaty IRA during a raid on his fathers' home.
-On 10 July 1927, his brother Kevin O'Higgins, at this point the Cumann na nGaedhael Minister for Justice, was assassinated by the IRA.
-During the Civil War Kevin, as Minister for Justice, had brought in severe measures to crack down on the IRA, including the introduction of the death penalty.
+On 10 July 1927, his brother Kevin O'Higgins, the Minister for Justice, was assassinated by the IRA.
+During the Civil War, as Minister for Justice, Kevin had brought in severe measures to crack down on the IRA, including the introduction of the death penalty.
 Kevin confirmed the death sentences of 77 captured Republicans, including that of Rory O'Connor, who had been the best man at Kevin's wedding.
-Both the deaths of Thomas Senior and Kevin were believed to have been in retaliation for those death sentences.
+The deaths of both Thomas Senior and Kevin were believed to have been in retaliation for those death sentences.

 Political career

 O'Higgins resigned his army commission to stand as a Cumann na nGaedheal candidate for Dublin North at the 14 March 1929 by-election.
-It was there he won a narrow victory over Fianna Fáil's Oscar Traynor.
+He won a narrow victory over Fianna Fáil's Oscar Traynor.

-At the 1932 general election, he switched constituencies and this time stood for Leix–Offaly, he was elected again.
+At the 1932 general election, he switched constituencies and was elected for Leix–Offaly.
 This was the beginning of a sixteen-year stint as a TD for Laois–Offaly.